↑

 Cheese

-• Cheese is an excellent source of protein, and with endless choices, you won’t get bored!
+Cheese is an excellent source of protein, and with endless choices, you won’t get bored!
 Parmesan cheese is my all-time favorite.
 Just one ounce provides 10 grams of protein!
-Whether eating it as a snack, sprinkling it over tacos, or melting it into lasagna, cheese is an excellent choice for extra protein.
+Whether eaten as a snack, sprinkled over tacos, or melted into lasagna, cheese is, in fact, an excellent choice for adding extra protein.
 Here are some popular varieties and their protein amounts.

 • Parmesan: 1 oz = 10 grams of protein